-Click on the Security Report tab at the above url for links to each campus' security report.
+Click on the Security Report tab at the above URL for links to each campus' security report.

-Current students and employees will be notified via Fuller email or the student's preferred email of the Annual Security Report's publication.
-In addition, all applicants for admission or employment are provided upon request, a full copy of this report.
+Current students and employees will be notified via Fuller email of the Annual Security Report's publication.
+In addition, all applicants for admission or employment are provided, upon request, a full copy of this report.